EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/02_dockerDesktop.md

 You may also need to install [Docker Compose](https://docs.docker.com/compose/install/)

-## Clone Ethereal Engine repo to your local machine
+## Clone iR Engine repo to your local machine
-To build the Ethereal Engine Docker image locally, and to have a pre-tested way to run various local services, you'll need to get the Ethereal Engine repo on your machine.
+To build the iR Engine Docker image locally, and to have a pre-tested way to run various local services, you'll need to get the iR Engine repo on your machine.
 This is most easily done by running `git clone https://github.com/etherealengine/etherealengine.git`

 ## Start MinIO & MariaDB server locally via Docker

 For simplicity, we recommend running MinIO & MariaDB server on your local machine outside of MicroK8s.

-If you run `docker-compose up` from the top-level `/scripts` directory in the Ethereal Engine repo, it will start up MinIO & multiple MariaDB docker containers (as well as a redis server, which is not needed).
+If you run `docker-compose up` from the top-level `/scripts` directory in the iR Engine repo, it will start up MinIO & multiple MariaDB docker containers (as well as a redis server, which is not needed).
 For mariadb containers, one is intended for local development, runs on port 3306; another, intended for automated testing purposes, runs on port 3305; and the last one, intended for minikube/microk8s testing, runs on port 3304.
 Once the docker container is stopped, you can start it again by running `npm run dev-docker`.

 Alternatively, if you want to just run MinIO & MariaDB on its own without Docker, that's fine too.
 You'll just have to configure the Helm config file to have the appropriate S3 & SQL server configuration, and possibly change the script `./scripts/build_minikube.sh`.